jonfernq/SimpleERP/Project-Management/Notes.md

 ## Project Management Notes

+> What open source software project planning tools are available?

 There are several popular open-source project planning and management software tools available for software development.
 Here are a few options:

 1. Redmine: Redmine is a flexible project management web application that offers features like issue tracking, time tracking, Gantt charts, and document management.
 It is written in Ruby on Rails and provides a user-friendly interface.